Should you take a protein supplement for weight loss?

 Keep in mind that consuming a protein powder is not for everyone.
 Protein (from any source), fat + carbohydrate all contribute to your calorie intake so excess consumption of any of these macronutrients whilst trying to lose weight can inadvertently thwart your efforts.
 For some people, undigested protein will be fermented in the gut leading to excess bloating + pain so if this is you, you may want to reduce your protein powder serving size or avoid a powder altogether.

 A high to moderate protein intake also makes your kidneys + liver work harder which has not been shown to be a problem for healthy kidneys + livers but for those with underfunctioning or over stressed organs, speak to your nutritionist + doctor about the appropriateness of a high protein diet.
 And finally, if you take any medication or supplementation that provides amino acids or amino acid precursors to the body, your dietary protein can compete with the uptake of your medication making it less effective.
 So as always, speak with your health practitioner before commencing protein supplementation.

-Want to learn how to completely reshape your eating + behaviour to lose weight + get healthy?
-Join me today for a free trial of my healthy eating program (with some weight loss thrown in)!
+Want to learn how to completely reset your eating habits to lose weight + get the healthiest you’ve ever been?
+Join me today for a free trial of HABITS my 6 week online program.